coala/coAST/README.md

-To achieve the first goal, the primary output of this repository is a static website which allows the reader to understand the definitions contained there and link to other online resources where more information can be obtained.
+To achieve the first goal, the primary output of this repository is a static website which allows the reader to understand the definitions contained here and links to other online resources where more information can be obtained.

 Links to Wikidata, Antlr definitions, E(BNF) files, example files, will